 All large companies, listed SMEs, and non-EU companies with significant EU operations. | Global impact, affecting companies across all sectors with significant EU presence. | Reports on ESG issues, impacts, risks, and opportunities related to business strategies. |

 The CSRD applies to all large companies and all companies listed on EU regulated markets, excluding micro-enterprises.
-The list is estimated to cover approximately 50,000 companies, a
+The list is estimated to cover approximately 50,000 companies, a significant increase from the 11,000 under the NFRD.

 Companies should prepare for full compliance, building robust systems for data collection and reporting.